In 1977, a plan that would forever change how the Orlando region works to attract and grow local industry was

-In 2001, the organization was renamed the Metro Orlando Economic Development Commission and the community
+In 2001, the organization was renamed the Orlando Economic Development Commission and the community brand,

-brand, "Putting imagination to work", was launched.
-Today, with a staff of 32 and approximately 350 private-
+"Putting imagination to work", was launched.
+Today, with a staff of 32 and approximately 350 private- and

-and public-sector investors, the EDC is focused on attracting, retaining and growing targeted industries that
+public-sector investors, the EDC is focused on attracting, retaining and growing targeted industries that have

-In terms of responsibilities and functions, the EDC markets the four-county Metro Orlando worldwide as a
+In terms of responsibilities and functions, the EDC markets the four-county Orlando region worldwide as a

 thriving location for business investment and growth.
 To prepare this community to compete most effectively,